-Kyrenia is a city in northern Cyprus boasting horseshoe-shaped harbor, cobblestoned old town, and various castles.
-This still undiscovered side of the island is perfect to get away when you are tired from overcrowded coastal towns or cities elsewhere in Europe.
+Kyrenia is a city in northern Cyprus boasting a horseshoe-shaped harbor, a cobblestoned old town, and various castles.
+This still undiscovered side of the island is perfect for getting away when you are tired from overcrowded coastal towns or cities elsewhere in Europe.
 If you are looking for a mixture of beach and cultural holiday, here are some of the best things to do in Kyrenia.

 Understanding Cyprus – a short history lesson